antonioribeiro/countries/README.md

     Ireland

+## Data

+This package uses some other open source packages and, until we don't build a better documentation, you can find some more info about data on [mledoze/countries](https://github.com/mledoze/countries/blob/master/README.md) and how to use it on this fantastic [Laravel News article](https://laravel-news.com/countries-and-currencies).

 ## Cache

 Since this data is not supposed to change, calls are automatically cached, but you can changed that.